Germany vs Luxembourg prediction and betting tips 10 Оctober 2025 | Dailysports experts

 Match facts and head-to-head

-- Luxembourg conceded the opening goal in four of their last five games.
+- Germany have opened the scoring in 14 of their last 16 home World Cup qualifiers.

 Prediction